Blosc/bcolz/doc/reference.rst

     Returns:
       out : a carray/ctable object or None (if not objects are found)

+.. py:function:: print_versions()

+    Print all the versions of packages that bcolz relies on.

 .. py:function:: set_printoptions(precision=None, threshold=None, edgeitems=None, linewidth=None, suppress=None, nanstr=None, infstr=None, formatter=None)